Driver Policy

 CODE OF CONDUCT

-• Abusive language, discourtesy, rudeness, physical harassment directed at PVGP workers, volunteers, track employees, spectators and other participants and their crews.
+• Abusive language, discourtesy, rudeness, and physical harassment directed at PVGP workers, volunteers, track employees, spectators and other participants and their crews.

 • Actual or threatened violence toward any individual or group at a PVGP event.